Case Study 02

 Disaster response

-Hurricane Melissa campaign produced and distributed within 72 hours of the event
+Hurricane Melissa campaign produced, edited, and distributed within 72 hours of the event

 Repeatable system

-A content framework now in place for every future volunteer trip they run
+A content framework now in place that every future volunteer trip feeds directly into